lucadelu/pyModis/docs/source/examples/full_example_gdal.rst

 ::

+  mkdir $HOME/tmp
-  modis_download.py -f 2012-12-05 -O -t h28v05,h29v05,h28v04 /tmp
+  modis_download.py -f 2012-12-05 -O -t h28v05,h29v05,h28v04 $HOME/tmp

 .. warning::

-  In this example we are working on Italian extension, so please change the name of tiles according with your region.
+  In this example we are working on Italian extent, so please change the name of tiles according with your region.

   In this example we download data for only one day (2012-12-05) using the option "-O".

-Inside ``/tmp/`` directory you will find a file called *listfileMOD11A1.005.txt* containing the names of files downloaded.
-The name of file it is related to the product that you download.
+Inside ``$HOME/tmp/`` directory you will find a file called *listfileMOD11A1.005.txt* containing the names of files downloaded.
+The name of file is related to the product that you download.

 .. warning::

-  Every time that you download new files of same product it will be overwrite, so if you need it, you should rename the file
+  Every time that you download new files of same product it will be overwrite, so if you need it, you should rename the file.

 Mosaic data
 --------------

 At this point you need to create the mosaic of the tiles downloaded.
 :doc:`../scripts/modis_mosaic` is the script to use.
-We create a *VRT* file (``flag -v``) to improve the speed of analysis, without losing any data only for the first layer ::
+We create a *VRT* file (``flag -v``) to improve the speed of analysis, without lose any data only for the first layer ::

-    modis_mosaic.py -s "1" -o /tmp/mosaik -v /tmp/listfileMOD11A1.005.txt
+    modis_mosaic.py -s "1" -o $HOME/tmp/mosaik -v $HOME/tmp/listfileMOD11A1.005.txt

-The command will create a file called ``mosaik_LST_Day_1km.vrt`` in /tmp/ directory
+The command will create a file called ``mosaik_LST_Day_1km.vrt`` in $HOME/tmp/ directory

 Convert data